 The Department of Human-Centered Computing offers graduate degrees in Human-Computer Interaction (HCI) and Media Arts and Science.
 A number of our courses are taught online in addition to the classroom and our HCI Graduate Certificate and Ph.D. minor can be completed entirely online giving you flexibility in completing your degree.

 Focus your studies on the user experience with information and communication technology.
-Human-Computer Interaction (HCI) is the branch of informatics that studies and supports the design, development, and implementation of humanly usable and socially acceptable information technologies, and the user experience (UX) surrounding interactive systems.
+Human-Computer Interaction (HCI) is the branch of informatics that studies and supports the design, development, and evaluation of humanly usable and socially acceptable information technologies, and the user experience (UX) surrounding interactive systems.

 Media Arts & Science